geysertimes/geysertimes.github.io/docs/legal/terms.md

 ### Article B6.
 Limitation of Liability

-To the extent permitted by applicable law, you provide the Contents “as is” without warranty of any kind, either express or implied, including without limitation any warranties or conditions of merchantability, fitness for a particular purpose, or otherwise.
+To the extent permitted by applicable law, you provide the Contents "as is" without warranty of any kind, either express or implied, including without limitation any warranties or conditions of merchantability, fitness for a particular purpose, or otherwise.

 Subject to any liability that may not be excluded or limited by law, neither you nor GeyserTimes shall be liable for any special, indirect, incidental, consequential, punitive, or exemplary damages under these Terms, however caused and under any theory of liability.
 This exclusion applies even if either party has been advised of the possibility of such damages.